pairwise-alignment/pa-bench/README.md

 ## Notes on benchmarking

 **Niceness.**
-Changing niceness to `-20` (the highest priority) requires running the orchestrator as root.
-Alternatively, you could add the following line to `/etc/security/limits.conf` to allow your user to use lower niceness values:
+Changing niceness to `-20` (the highest priority) requires running `pa-bench` as root.
+Alternatively, you could add the following line to
+`/etc/security/limits.conf` to allow your user to use lower niceness values:

 ```text